 A company might file an opposition because the company in question is in the same industry and the company could lose business because of confusion.
 However, it can also file a complaint if the mark is used in a different industry – as long as the company can prove that it would lose money because of the competing mark.

 The opposition procedure starts after the trademark application has been reviewed.
 It lasts for 30 days and provides a window for anyone to oppose the approval of a trademark.

-Anyone with "legitimate" interest in the trademark can oppose it.
+Anyone with a "legitimate" interest in the trademark can oppose it.
 This means the person or company must have a direct stake in the outcome.
-A company can't apply for opposition just because it doesn't like the proposed trademark or think that the design is unfair.
+A company can't apply for the opposition just because it doesn't like the proposed trademark or think that the design is unfair.

 Why is the Trademark Opposition Procedure Important?